AptRock327/Turing-Machine/README.md

 ## License

-This project is licensed under the GNU GPL v2 License - see the LICENSE.md file for details
+This project is licensed under the GNU GPL v2 License - see the LICENSE file for details

 ## Acknowledgments